kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/synch_07.md

 docker-compose exec spark pyspark
 ```

-Using pyspark, we will write some python spark code to consumer from the kafka topic:
+Using pyspark, we will write some python spark code to consume from the kafka topic. numbers will be a spark data frame which is built on top of a spark RDD:
 ```
 numbers = spark \
   .read \